 I'm pleased to say that the SIG paperwork has been returned and I have requested space at this year's Scale Model World.
 COVID restriction permitting I am looking forward to seeing as many of the SIG members as possible at what will be the SIG's first show for the 2021 season.
 There won't be a theme as such, it's been over a year since we've put on a display so I thought it'd be nice to show off what we have been building over the last year or so.

 For now, I would like to wish everyone a happy new year and I look forward to seeing you at the next model show, whenever that might be.
 Like many of you, I have been modelling in between work and family commitments.
 I thought I'd share my 2020 Luftwaffe builds.
-Matt over at PMModels thought it would be a really good idea that I build a Special Hobby Pembroke.
-It was quite a build!
-Here is a two part video showing how I wrestled the kit into submission.
-This is a short highlights only video of some of the modelling techniques that I've used to build Manfred von Richthofen's DR1.
-When COVID permits, expect to soon quite a lot of the Red Baron on the SIG's display.
-Over on my Youtube channel you can see my latest build, a 1/48 Tornado IDS.
-It's a detailed how-to build which shows my slightly off-piste construction sequence to tackle potential fit issues with the kit.
 During a Flory Models live show (video below) I had a question on cockpit colours.
 When it comes to giving an answer on what was the colour of a Bf 110 cockpit I wanted to be 110% sure (and the pun was unintentional) It's when I'm on the spot, that self-doubt kicks in.
 Around the 1 hour 50 mark you'll see me digging through references trying to find a definitive quick answer.
 The question that started it all was "Question for the Lutwaffe expert.
 I am building the 1/48 Eduard bf110F.
 I used RLM02 (1941 version) for the back cockit and wheel wells.
 I am making an error?"
 In queries that followed the live show, an image was sent to me that seems to have started it all.
 This image has been nicely colorised elsewhere on the internet; but there is no doubt that the cockpit sides and framing are much lighter than the instrument panel.
 This aircraft was definitely painted in RLM 02 with an RLM 66 instrument panel.
 Digging an little deeper this image was taken in November 1940.
 Another image shown below, dated 1939 again confirm that the cockpits were painted RLM 02.
 Note the contrast between the instruments and parts of the interior that is not in shadow.
 Moving forward into Russia in 1941 we have a picture that, once confirms RLM o2.
 What this picture can't tell us is how old the aircraft was at the time of the photograph.
 Was it a Battle of Britain era aircraft redeployed to the Eastern front?
 The final image is from 1943.
 The framing appears much darker than the fabric curtain and the crew members parachute straps.
 The generally accepted view from references is that in the 1941 regulation L.Dv 521/1 stated "RLM 66 was specified for painting all areas visible through cockpit and canopy glazing" (AK Real Colors of WWII page 90).

 This is confirmed by my preferred reference book, "The November 1941 issue of L.Dv.521/1....All cockpit areas visible through a glazed covering were to be finished in 7107.66, principally as an anti-glare measure, but also as not to compromise the external camouflage finish" (Luftwaffe Camouflage and Markings 1933-1945, Merrick & Kiroff page 207).
 So where does that leave a Bf 110 in 1941?I've two thoughts, the change in regulations came out at the end fo 1941 so it is possible that the cockpit was partially painted in RLM 02.
 Another view is that LDv.521/1 was confirming what was already general practice so the cockpit could have been RLM 66 throughout.
 I'd personally be tempted to paint the front cockpit RLM 66 and the rear RLM 02, it is visually more interesting and the aircraft was probably manufactured prior to the RLM 66 regulation.
 I'd like to finish off with a generally accepted rule.
 If an aircraft is from after the Battle of Britain its cockpit was probably RLM 66.
 Ivan Jensen Taylor has set up a SIG for the Bf109.
 Contact details can be found on the IPMS Website.